misiektoja/lol_monitor/docs/usage.md

 Save the destination once with `--set-webhook-url` rather than passing it on every run, since a URL on the command line stays in your shell history. `--webhook-url` is there for a one-off run.

 Email and webhooks are independent.
 A run can use one, both or neither, and each keeps its own alert settings.

+Each service shows the alert the way it renders best.
+Discord gets the champion icon as the embed thumbnail and the monitored player's roster line in bold, while ntfy gets the plain roster and, with `NTFY_IMAGES = True`, the icon as the notification image.

 Check the setup by sending one real notification: